Cosmian/findex/documentation/functional.md

 Findex implementation is generic over the practical implementation of the DX-Enc used to represent the Entry and the Chain tables.
-In practice, an implementation is provided but it uses a generic backend interface used to abstract the storage technology used.
+In practice, an implementation is provided but it uses a generic backend interface used to abstract the storage technology.
 This allows users to use Findex on top of any database.

-See the [Cosmian documentation][pub_doc] for more details on how to implement the backend interface.
+See the [Rust trait][backend_trait] for details about how to implement the Findex backend interface in Rust, and see the [Cosmian documentation][pub_doc] for details about how to implement this interface in other languages.

 <!--
    -# References